Troublesome Topic: DISINHERITED NATIONS

 Dt 32:8 does not mean that God abandoned the other nations and left them under the control of lesser Elohim.

-Michael Heiser has the habit of only offering a few options for interpretating a passage while leaving other, usually more viable options, unmentioned.
+Michael Heiser had the habit of only offering a few options for interpretating a passage while leaving other, usually more viable options, unmentioned.

-For example, regarding the Anakites being descendants of the Nephilim in Numb 13:33, his options are the flood was regional, or the angels of Gen 6 came again and did the same thing after the flood (Pg.
+For Example, regarding the Anakites being descendants of the Nephilim in Numb 13:33, the only options he offered were the flood was regional, or the angels of Genesis 6 came again and did the same thing after the flood (Pg.
 189 and elsewhere).
 Really?
 Are those the only options?

-But where else in the Bible do we see anything like the statements mentioned above?
+But where else in the Bible do we see anything like the statements mentioned above about the disinheriting the nations?
 God is always very patient with sinners and wants all sinners to come to repentance (II Peter 3:9).
 The entire Bible portrays God as loving and kind; He will punish, but only after He has given ample time for repentance.
 Heiser’s theory about the nations being disinherited and placed under the controlling power and authority of lesser gods flies in the face of the rest of the Bible.
 The God we see in the Bible would not do that.
-Heiser is making an assumption here because the Babel account does not clearly state this, and Heiser has to jump through several hoops to get there.
-His conclusion that God disinherited the other nations at Babel, is contrary to the character of God revealed in the rest of the Bible.
-Heiser admits that God did not abandon them altogether, for there were a few exceptions, but the rest of the time he talks about this abandonment with devastating descriptions.
+Heiser was making an assumption here because the Babel account does not clearly state this, and Heiser had to jump through several hoops to get there.
+His conclusion that God disinherited the other nations at Babel is contrary to the character of God revealed in the rest of the Bible.
+Heiser admitted that God did not abandon them altogether, for there were a few exceptions, but the rest of the time he wrote about this abandonment with devastating descriptions.

 The next lesson is THE PURPOSE OF THE CONQUEST OF THE PROMISED LAND.